-Despite what patients fear, a study led
+Despite what patients fear, a study led by

-by the University of Wisconsin concludes that general anesthesia has only a slight effect on cognitive function.
-Researchers worked with more than 7,500 U.K. patients between the ages of 45 and 69, each of whom
+the University of Wisconsin concludes that general anesthesia has only a slight effect on cognitive function.
+Researchers worked with more than 7,500 U.K. patients between the ages of 45 and 69, each of whom was

-stroke is associated with brain impairment in the range of 1 to 13 years of cognitive decline.
+with brain impairment in the range of 1 to 13 years of cognitive decline.
 The findings are reported in BMJ.

 From "UW Study Indicates Brain Bounces Back After Anesthesia"